 The show ran for two seasons.
 In the second season Hawk was written out after the first episode and replaced by his associate Lt.
 Stone (Dan Green), who brought with him a new sea base, the Sea Titan, and his personal attack copter, the Dragonhawk.
 With him came sabotage and demolitions expert Firefly (Sean Schemmel), who ended up betraying the Joes and joining Cobra.

 Despite producing three waves of figures between 2005 and 2007, the Sigma 6 line proved to be polarizing to long-time Joe fans and was ultimately unsuccessful.
 The line was cancelled, and with it, production on the show.
 In fact, the show didn’t even finish airing its episodes in the United States before it ended.
 The remaining episodes wouldn’t be seen in North America until they were aired on YTV in Canada well into 2007.
 Later airings of Sigma 6 episodes saw the removal of the G.I.
 Joe name by 4Kids to distinguish that the Joes featured in the show weren’t the same as Joes in other media.
-The concept of Joes wearing enhanced suits was revisited for the 2009 G.I.
+The concept of Joes wearing enhanced suits was later revisited for the 2009 G.I.
 Joe: The Rise of Cobra live-action film.

 |Issue 4 of the comic: Scarlett vs. Baroness.|